jsalignon/pasta/README.md

 ## Quick start

-> **⚠️ Warning**
-> GEO is currently down.
-Functions that fetch data from GEO will fail until the service is back online.

 GEO datasets with the label "Analyze with GEO2R" can be downloaded and preprocessed for age prediction in a single command.
 Here is an example for [GSE149694](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE149694) (an RNA-Seq reprogramming timecourse):
 ``` r
 library(pasta)